 Confederate Symbols in Monument and Memory follows ongoing contests over the placement of monuments to the Confederacy and other forms of commemoration on public grounds and examines debates over their purpose and implications.
-Questions over the placement of monuments to the Confederacy across the United States in recent months have revealed an unexpected leader in Confederate monument removal, brought greater attention to the parties and stakeholders underwriting campaigns to protect Confederate monuments, and added more proposals for relocating and replacing those monuments.
-Some of this week's news articles serve as teaching resources for introducing learners to the history and context of contemporary debates regarding Confederate monuments and their placement.
+Questions over the placement of monuments to the Confederacy across the United States in recent months bring updates on Confederate monuments from Montana to North Carolina and Maryland, illustrate how one Florida county is deciding the fate of its Confederate monuments, and provide another perspective to debates on progress and reconciliation in the meaning and interpretation of Civil War commemoration.

 Confederate Symbols in Monument and Memory is an H-Slavery discussion series on monuments and memorials commemorating the Confederacy and historical memory.
 Coming posts will feature updates and new information on battles over Confederate symbols in other states, and look into bills proposed in Congress regarding their placement and removal.
 Thoughts and ideas are invited, please share by replying below.